IDAES/idaes-pse/docs/user_guide/vis/index.rst

 .. |zoomfit| image:: ../../_images/ifv_icon_fit.png

 View actions
-  * Labels: Toggle view of the information (*labels*) shown for each stream.
+  * Labels: Toggle visibility of the information (*labels*) shown for each stream.
 This is the same information that appears in the :ref:`ifv_streamtable`.
   * Grid: Toggle a background "grid"
   * |zoomin|: Zoom in by 25%